zackdotcomputer/suspension/README.md

 suspense uses `throw` to interrupt the render process, anything that was stored in state from that point up to the last `<Suspense>` component will be destroyed. `<SuspensionRig>` gives a safe space **above** the last `<Suspense>` for the hooks to store their data.
-It serves two main purposes in that way:
+It serves three main purposes in that way:

 1. **It is a cache**.
 The rig is responsible for caching all the data about the promises linked to hooks beneath it.
 There is no limit, though, on the number of rigs you place in